 top of page

-Project: Cutting the Head off the Snake – Disrupting County Lines
+Cutting the Head off the Snake: Disrupting County Lines

-Crest Advisory and Forensic Analytics are working together on a new research project about the role played by technology in the criminal exploitation of children involved in ‘county lines’ drug gangs.
+Crest Advisory and Forensic Analytics collaborated on a new research project about the role played by technology in the criminal exploitation of children involved in ‘county lines’ drug gangs.

-The project will trace the development of smartphones and digital devices and show how organised crime groups and criminal gangs made use of new forms of personal communications to adapt their business models and respond to police tactics.
+The project traced the development of smartphones and digital devices and show how organised crime groups and criminal gangs made use of new forms of personal communications to adapt their business models and respond to police tactics.

 Why?